Elisa Dawson Jason Morgan

 About the Snohomish County Marine Resources Committee

-The Marine Resources Committee (MRC) is a service provided by Snohomish County Surface Water Management, a division of Public Works.
-The MRC’s goal is to understand, protect, and restore the marine and estuarine ecosystems of the county.
-Local citizens appointed by County Council use science-based information to develop and implement projects and help shape local and regional marine conservation policy.
+- The Marine Resource Committee’s (MRC) goal is to understand, protect, and restore the marine and estuarine ecosystems of the county.
+Local citizens appointed by County Council use science-based information to develop projects and help shape local and regional marine conservation policy.
 MRC members work to complement ongoing efforts by both government and non-profit agencies.
 There are seven MRCs in the Northwest Straits region of the Puget Sound.
-For more information, visit https://www.snocomrc.org/.
+For more information, visit www.snocomrc.org.

 About Snohomish County Public Works